Woolverine563/cex-kc/README.md

 sudo docker run cex_kc:latest small_test_benchmarks
 ```

-> This run should take atmost a couple of hours on the resource requirements stated above.
+> This run should take atmost five to ten minutes on the resource requirements stated above.